xdata-skylark/libskylark/doc/sphinx/installation.rst

 .. note::

-    On a fresh 64-bit Ubuntu-based (release 12.04 LTS, aka precise) you can use the provided bootstrap script ``vagrant/precise64/boostrap.sh`` to install libSkylark dependencies.
+    On a fresh 64-bit Ubuntu-based (release 14.04 LTS, aka Trusty Tahr) you can use the provided bootstrap script ``vagrant/trusty64/boostrap.sh`` to install libSkylark dependencies.
+Before executing the script, be sure to set the user name in the UNAME variable at the start of the script.

 python-setuptools